eunyoung4444/courses-2018fall/CS492/ReadMe.md

 In this project, we designed multiple views for MOOC users that help them to understand their and others' video navigation patterns better.
 We worked on MOOC sample data, which is private.

-Note: this ReadMe is not up to date.
+Note: this ReadMe is not up-to-date.

 # Preprocessing - jsonize
   - Input: MOOC sample data files in 'MOOC_sample_data' folder (private).